Extensibility

 How templates work

 When you run /edikt:adr:new, /edikt:invariant:new, or /edikt:guideline:new, edikt uses a template to structure the document.
-The lookup order (defined in ADR-005):
+The lookup order:

 - Project override —